 Shot under the title Fantasma, Bloody Ballet is director Brett Mullen’s second feature after 2014’s Bombshell Bloodbath.
 Here instead of zombies, he turns his attention to the world of dance and mysterious, masked killers.

-Adriana (Kendra Carelli, The Dark Within) should be happy, she’s just landed the lead in a new version of The Nutcracker.
+Adriana (Kendra Carelli, The Dark Within, Army of One) should be happy, she’s just landed the lead in a new version of The Nutcracker.
 Instead, she’s a mess, plagued by anxiety and visions of her parent’s unsolved murders.
 Even the experimental drug her psychiatrist (Debbie Rochon, Model Hunger, Slime City Massacre) puts her on doesn’t help much.
 Then members of the dance company start turning up dead.
 There’s also a subplot involving a reporter (David Schifter Eyeborgs), investigating an abandoned, and haunted asylum.
 The connection isn’t made until near the film’s end but you can probably guess it well before that.

 The film’s publicity materials make comparisons to Suspiria but the film has much more in common with Giallo than witchcraft.
 The first killing even has a nice reference to Deep Red just to make its influences absolutely clear.
 But even if it didn’t, the neon colored lighting and Goblinesque score along with the frequent nudity and gore would.
 Bloody Ballet certainly manages to get the look of the originals right.